ojitha/ojitha.github.io/_posts/2020-11-05-github-api.md

 ---
 layout: post
-title: "GitHub API"
+title: "GitHub API."
 date:   2020-11-05
 categories: [GitHub]
 ---

-GitHub API is hypermedia based.
-This is very basic post introducing how to interact with GitHub API using `curl` and the `jq` tools.
+GitHub API is Hypermedia based.
+This is an elementary post introducing how to interact with GitHub API using `curl` and the `jq` tools.

 <!--more-->